 White fillings are the standard in cosmetic dentistry for esthetics and function.
 For smaller fillings, Dr. Doray uses tooth colored dental composites to restore beauty and strength.
-The composite resin materials are placed directly into the teeth using the latest techniques.This type of filling will not last as long as a metal filling though.
-It will need to be replaced about every ten years.
+We place the composite resin materials directly into the teeth using the latest techniques.
+However, this type of filling will not last as long as a metal filling.
+It will need replacement about every ten years.

-About the Dental Fillings Procedure
+The Dental Fillings Procedure at Our Office

 Replacing Old Fillings

 We can replace old, dark fillings with white fillings to enhance your smile and improve your dental health.
 Over time, old fillings can degrade and leak, allowing additional decay and damage to occur.
 Dr. Doray will examine your dental fillings and determine if they need replacement to keep the tooth healthy.

 Dental Filling FAQs

 After dental fillings we recommend that you avoid eating anything particularly sticky, chewy, or hard for at least 24 hours.
 This gives your filling time to fully settle.
 We also recommend avoiding hot or cold drinks as your filling may be sensitive to temperature.